 The acoustic guitar has a long and proud history.
 The first instrument was built, allegedly, by esteemed luthier Gaetano Vinaccia.
 The model as we know it today, however, was created by Spanish luthier Antonio Torres Jurado in 1850.
 While these were the first acoustic guitars in the style that we know today, similar stringed instruments are thought to have existed as far back as 3500 years ago in Egypt.

-The acoustic guitar is a chordophone, an instrument that produces sounds due to the vibration of strings at different points.
+The acoustic guitar is a chordophone, an instrument that produces sounds due to the vibration of the string at different points.
 The guitar is similar to stringed instruments like the lute, the mandolin, or the Kitara.
 So, why did it take off as it did?

 For the same reasons, we mentioned earlier.
 The guitar is portable, inexpensive (generally), and very expressive.
 It was used widely in classical music.
 It was also used in 20th Century combos.
 When other instruments seemed on the brink of overpowering the acoustic guitar in terms of the power of the sound in such a combo, the amplified version of the instrument came along.